 Most graduates of the marine transportation program at Maine Maritime work as merchant mariners.
 Vessel operations and technology graduates are often employed in the workboat industry on research vessels, offshore supply vessels, eco-cruise ships, tugboats, in the fishing fleet, and in coastal transportation.
 They also work on both power and sail mega-yachts.
-Graduates usually begin their careers as 3rd mates on large ships or as mates on the limited tonnage workboat fleet.
+Graduates usually begin their careers as a mate on limited tonnage vessels.

 Maine Maritime graduates have an excellent reputation and are in high demand by maritime companies looking for well-trained, credentialed, and experienced leaders.